A classic 1940s film if only just a Western

 Loretta Young always had a "swear box" on the set of her films, charging anyone who used bad language 25 cents for doing so, then giving the contents of the box to her favorite charity.
 Bob Mitchum, on the final day of shooting, apparently dropped a $20 bill in, and said, "This should just about cover everything I've been wanting to say to Loretta."
 He was busted at this time on a marijuana charge and RKO rushed the release of the movie to cash in on the publicity.

-Rachel and the Stranger is a different Western, almost not a Western at all, but it’s an interesting 40s film that is worth a watch.
+Rachel and the Stranger is a different Western, almost not a Western at all, but it’s an interesting 40s film that is well worth a watch.

 Marriage without love - at first